 The primary reason why I consider it better than Google is because of its display of hidden sites on the Tor network (.onion) which Google completely avoids.

-So, if you know not where to start on the Deep web, this can be a pretty good place to do so!
+So, if you do know not where to start on the Deep web, this can be a pretty good place to do so!

 TOR(CH) stands for TOR+ Search.
-Well they also have a clearnet URL but I’m sure you wouldn’t want to use it for obvious reasons.
+Well, they also have a clearnet URL but I’m sure you wouldn’t want to use it for obvious reasons.

 It’s one of the oldest search engines in the industry, and claims to have an index of over a million pages which is plausible.

 As for “Onion” pages, the number is 479613 to be exact, just short of half a million which we can live with.